mikexd91/unit-test-setup/README.md

     - Lastly, clone project repository by executing:
         - `git clone <PROJECT GIT URL>`

-2. Install Dependencies
+2. Run Setup
     - simply execute `npm install`

-3. Setup configuration
+    - You will be presented with questions to assist in the setting up
-    - Again in either terminal or cmd execute `npm run config`
+        - `Project Title` --- The title of your project
-    - You will be presented with 2 questions
+        - `Rocketchat Channel` --- If you have rocketchat already hooked up with jenkins you can enter the rocketchat channel name that you want test reports summamry to be senet to.
-        - `rocketchat channel name:String` --- if you have rocketchat already hooked up with jenkins you can enter the rocketchat channel name that you want test reports summamry to be senet to.
+        - `Email` --- For sending of reports to your email
-        - `Karma port number:Number` --- this is the port number that Karma runner will run all the test on.
-Defaults to `9876`
+        - `Git repository url` --- To allow us to help you hook up repository locally

 ## Getting Started
 - The tests are carried out in two stage